changyuhsin1999/Travel_Assistant/README.md

 ## CI/CD Pipeline

-Our CI/CD pipeline is configured using GitHub Actions, ensuring continuous integration and delivery through:
+CI/CD pipeline is configured using GitHub Actions, ensuring continuous integration and delivery through:

-- **Automated Testing**: Runs all tests on each push to the repository.
 - **Build and Deployment**: Automates Docker image builds and ensures seamless deployment.

+## Choice of Model

+mistral-7b-instruct-v0.2.Q4_0.llamafile

+- **Small and easy to integrate chat functionality with 7b-instruct